 The top of Halnaker Hill is a Scheduled Ancient Monument as it is the location of a Neolithic earthwork structure known as a 'causewayed enclosure'.
 This scheduling includes the WW2 observation post and the Windmill, which is also a Grade 2 listed building.

-The Windmill is currently undergoing a safety inspection and maintenance and the sweeps (or sails) have been removed as part of this process.
-The building has been secured using Heras fencing whilst this work remains on-going.
+The Windmill is currently awaiting restoration and the sweeps (or sails) have been removed as part of this process.
+With the safety of visitors remaining a concern, the use of Heras fencing surrounding this iconic site will continue.

 On the chalk grassland you may find some less common species of plant, such as Bee Orchid and White Horehound.
 Chalk downland is a rich habitat for insects and a food source for farmland birds such as the Yellowhammer.
 Look out for Buzzards soaring over the landscape and Skylarks singing overhead.